 These plots are intended to provide a simulated inspection environment where a background of healthy and normal tubers has a range of faults randomly distributed throughout the plots to allow inspectors to practice identification of faults within crop.
 These plots can be used to provide practice tests during training.

 The plots should be made up of 400 tubers (4 rows of 100).
 In each plot 330 healthy and normal tubers of one variety chosen from the most commercially important varieties to the host and participant countries should be planted with 40 tubers with known faults planted randomly throughout the plot.
 Faults should include mild and severe mosaic of the same or different variety, leafroll of the same or different variety and variations of the same or different variety.
 Additionally 30 healthy tubers of different varieties should be included.
-The number of plots used will depend on the available resources however eight plots would give a reasonable demonstration.
+The number of plots used will depend on the available resources; however eight plots would give a reasonable demonstration.
 It would be possible to have a similar demonstration on a smaller scale.

 4.7 Test Plots